darebalogun/SYSC3303G4/Readme.txt

 	-> Run FloorSubsystem as Java Application
-	-> wait for the elevator to reach there desired floor -> press the buttons in elevators to direct it to the desired floor
+	-> wait for the elevator to reach there desired floor -> press the buttons in elevators to direct it to the desired floor -> Please see the Video on "SYSC3303G4/Demo Video/" for the demo.

 FloorSubsystem.java:-